GSA-TTS/federal-website-standards/standards/contact.md

 title: Contact
 category:
   ["Information and services that are discoverable and optimized for search"]
-why: A descriptive page title is important for accessibility and discoverability.
+why: Contact information that is easily and consistently accessible builds trust and credibility.
 status: Research
 surveyLink:
 date: Last modified